-- 28. Capacity will only be available to be substituted from an NTS Exit Point in the quantity determined in accordance with paragraph 22. - 29.
-Where Exit Capacity Substitution is applied the Non-incremental Obligated Exit Capacity at the donor NTS Exit Point shall be reduced by the quantity, determined in accordance with this Statement, from the date when Incremental Obligated Exit Capacity is available for use at the recipient NTS Exit Point.
+- operational costs or capacity buy-back costs, to meet National Grid's capacity obligations in respect of other NTS Exit Points and of NTS Entry Points. - 28.
+Capacity will only be available to be substituted from an NTS Exit Point in the quantity determined in accordance with paragraph 22. - Where Exit Capacity Substitution is applied the Non-incremental Obligated Exit 29.
+Capacity at the donor NTS Exit Point shall be reduced by the quantity, determined in accordance with this Statement, from the date when Incremental Obligated Exit Capacity is available for use at the recipient NTS Exit Point.
 In the period prior to this date the capacity will be available to Users at the donor NTS Exit Point, but this will not be "enduring" capacity.